 Asset Management Plans provide guidance to the Council Plan and Strategic Resource Plan.
-These long-term plans set the short-term funding levels available which, in turn, refine the Asset Management Plans and provides input to the Annual Budget.
-From this, the capital works program for asset maintenance and renewals is developed.
+These longterm plans set the short-term funding levels available which, in turn, refine the Asset Management Plan and provides input to the Annual Budget.

 Outlined in Figure 3 below are the links between Council's strategic planning processes and the process for Asset Management Plan development.